simian20001/datepicker/README.md

 # datepicker
 Web Component for custom date picker

-Live files reside in /docs folder for presenting via Pages
+Pretty files can be found in the /dev folder.

+When ready to push changes live, minify the file(s) and move to /docs folder.